taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 4

-**"The raw eSyrup is engineered to look for radioactive proteins that mark the cells that were part of the [ectoderm](https://en.wikipedia.org/wiki/Ectoderm), the outer layer of the human embryo.
-Every Automata, being born in the Red Zone, has lifelong tags on the cells of their skin, hair, nails, eyes, teeth, sinuses, and nervous system."**
+**"The raw eSyrup is engineered to look for radioactive proteins that mark the cells of the [ectoderm](https://en.wikipedia.org/wiki/Ectoderm), the outermost layer the human embryo.
+Every Automata born in the Red Zone has lifelong tags on the cells of their skin, hair, nails, eyes, teeth, sinuses, and nervous system."**

 As the intradermal shield continues into her mouth, nose, and sinuses, Min begins to cough and gag.
 The crowd chants **"Seja livre!
 Seja LIVRE!
 SEJA LIVRE!"** as Min finishes integrating the intradermal shield.